 Michelle is an Advanced Placement Spanish teacher at Boulder High School who directs the Adelante! program for first-generation Latino students.
 In this capacity, she is instrumental in increasing graduation rates and student achievement, securing grant monies, and expanding educational offerings to facilitate student success in high school and beyond.
 She is actively involved in social justice issues confronting her students, especially first generation high school graduates.

 Michelle has a BA from Boston College as well as an MA from the University of Northern Colorado and an EdS from the University of Colorado, Denver.
-She has served on the boards of directors of the Boulder Rotary Club, Share-A-Gift, Frequent Flyers Productions, the Milagros Scholarship Fund and the Boulder County Latina League.
-She has earned many rewards including being one of 13 national finalists for the US Dept of Education Classroom Teaching Ambassador Position.
-She is proud to be the mother of Sarah, DU graduate and Tim, a DU senior.
+She achieved National Board Teacher Certification in 2007.
+Michelle has served on the boards of directors of the Boulder Rotary Club, Share-A-Gift, Frequent Flyers Productions, the Milagros Scholarship Fund and the Boulder County Latina League.
+She has earned recognition from the Boulder Chamber of Commerce, Zonta Foothills, the YWCA, Boulder Rotary Club and Impact on Education’s.
+She is proud to be the mother of Sarah and Tim, both DU graduates.
+Her hobbies include travel, reading, yoga and skiing.

 Sheryl has spent much of her time as a scientific and medical laboratory professional working in the areas of environmental monitoring, food analyses, and health care.
 She is a graduate of Cornell College, Mt Vernon, Iowa, and Madison Area Technical College in Madison, Wisconsin.
 Her parents were educators at both the secondary and university levels and taught her the value of education for all cultures.
 In addition, she has also been an active volunteer in Colorado at the Red Cross, Respite Care, and at organizations that have an impact on Colorado students at all levels.
 She believes that education is something that must be available to all.